 Hello!
 My name’s Blake.
 I work with Analytics, Systems Analysis, and Design.

-I entered into Data Science and Analytics in 2022 and progressed to a Senior Analyst position at an analytics agency and BI provider, Source Medium.
-Some customers included Clif Bars, Olipop, Dr. Bronners, and over 100 other brands and agencies.
-This was an incredible learning experience to see a wide sample of how some of the fastest growing modern organizations operate, including their advertising strategies, KPIs, data sources, and expenses.
-I witnessed and helped build systems which constantly streamed data from Facebook, Amazon, Google, Shopify, Stripe, and dozens of other sources into an integrated source of truth.
+I started studying data in 2022 and shortly after started working as a Senior Analyst at Source Medium, an analytics agency managing data for over 100 companies including Clif Bar, Olipop, Dr. Bronners, and others with a combined ARR of over 1bn.
+While at Source Medium I saw a wide set of how some of the fastest growing organizations operate, including their advertising strategies, data streams, analytical methods, and expenses.
+I witnessed and helped build systems which continuously streamed data from Facebook, Amazon, Google, Shopify, Stripe, and dozens of other sources into a single source of truth so that these organizations could understand their environment and their decisions.

-Systems Analysis represents the way we understand the world.
+Systems Analysis represents the way we make sense of the world

-Systems Analysis is a way to make complicated things simpler.
-Nature has a habit of reusing organizational strategies that work.
-By studying these organizational strategies it’s possible to carry insights across domains and solve problems with more coherence and less redundancy.
+Systems Analysis describes a set of strategies to make complicated things simpler.
+Nature has a habit of reusing organizational strategies that work well.
+By studying these organizational strategies it’s possible to carry insights across domains and solve difficult problems with more coherence and structure.

-My introduction to Systems Theory happened when I was just 18 and a mentor, Hal Bennett, lent me his favorite books collected over his ~30 years of running R&D organizations.
-In those books I read about a more coherent way to understand social systems and nature.
-Systems Theory refers to a set of perspectives to view things as emergent, interconnected, nested, nonlinear, scale-dependent, modular, and isomorphic, and these methods are particularly useful in management and the mapping of organizational dynamics.
+My introduction to Systems Theory happened in 2013 when a mentor, Hal Bennett, lent me his favorite books collected over his ~30 years of running R&D organizations.
+These books explored and connected human organizations, technical systems architecture, and nature.
+Systems Theory refers to a set of perspectives to view things as emergent, interconnected, nested, nonlinear, scale-dependent, modular, and isomorphic, and these methods are particularly useful in management and the mapping of organizational dynamics and product development.

-Here are some computer simulations I’ve made of these sorts of natural or organizational dynamics:
+Here are some computer simulations I’ve made of these organizational dynamics:

 Criticality in Networks